 [*Note: Not all professors push their beliefs on students.
 However, it is all too common.
 We applaud those who teach critical thinking skills and encourage students to think for themselves, while at the same time respecting the beliefs of their students.]

-(Article was also included in the May/June 2010 Think and Believe publication.)
+Originally published in the May/June 2010 issue of Think and Believe.